Updated July 2023

 - Pay for your next Myki Pass using Myki Money.
 This is done by putting enough Myki Money on your card to pay for the Pass, then choosing the option on vending machine to buy a Pass with Myki Money.
 Unfortunately this option appears to only be available from vending machines.

 Is Myki switching us to distance-based fares?

-Hong Kong and Singapore and some other cities use fares based on how many kilometres you travel.
-Myki does not include this change and fares remain almost identical to those under Metcard, based on the zones (which will now spread across Victoria) and duration (2-hour, daily, etc.) of travel.
+Hong Kong, Singapore and a number of other cities use fares based on how many kilometres you travel.
+Myki fares continue to be based on zones (which now spread across a lot of Victoria) and duration (2-hour, daily, etc.) of travel.

 The PTUA believes that distance-based charging has some disadvantages − it may lead to higher fares, and it is quite confusing, because you might not know how much you’ll be charged before you travel.